Versatile and flexible modular system with numberless combinations.

 - Optional tables, table tops, trays, magazine racks and tablet case

-- Available with table options
+- Available with table and storage options

 - Available in finishes suitable for outdoor environments